AtheerAlgherairy/Prompting-LLMs-for-User-Simulation-in-TOD/README.md

 ## Add your Keys

-Two places where you need to put your keys..
+Two places where you need to add your keys..

-If you want to use ChatGPT simulator, add your Open AI key: add your key in line 15 this file: `convlab/policy/chatgptSimulator/chatgpt_Simulator.py`
+If you want to use ChatGPT simulator: add your Open AI key in line 15 this file: `convlab/policy/chatgptSimulator/chatgpt_Simulator.py`

-If you want to use Llama simulator, add your HuggingFace access token: add your token in line 34 in this file: `convlab/policy/llamaSimulator/llama_Simulator.py`
+If you want to use Llama simulator: add your HuggingFace access token in line 34 in this file: `convlab/policy/llamaSimulator/llama_Simulator.py`

 ## Playing with prompts?